- Search The Registry

 - Creating Support

 - My Account

 *Sidney Poitier was born on this date in 1927.
-He is an African American actor.
+He is a Black actor.

 From Miami, Florida he was the son of Bahamian parents.
 He grew up in poverty on Cat Island in the Bahamas where his parents were poor tomato farmers.
 He was their seventh and last child.
 The family's struggles hammered home a lesson he has always live by: Survival requires everybody to carry a load.
 In fact, by the age of 13, he was working full-time to support the family.
 At 16, he arrived in New York City, totally alone, with three dollars in his pocket.
 In order to escape the cold, he lied about his age and joined the army.
 It was a short stint that lasted less than a year.

 Back in New York he worked as a dishwasher and (basically) stumbled into acting while looking for a second job to make ends meet.
 Without any experience or training, and barely able to read, he auditioned for the American Negro Theatre.
 He was humiliated off the stage, but six months later, better prepared, he auditioned again.
 His first production, Days of Our Youth, led to nearly 10 more roles with the company, a national tour of Anna Lucasta in 1944 and, two years later at 22, came his first film No Way Out..
 It launched the career that, in the words of his good friend Harry Belafonte, "put the cinema and millions of people in the world in touch with a truth about who we are.
 A truth that could have for a longer time eluded us had it not been for him and the choices he made."